shantel1111/password-generator/README.md

 - 🔡 Include lowercase letters
 - 🔢 Include numbers
 - 🔣 Include symbols
-- 📏 Adjustable password length using a slider
+- 📏 Adjustable password length using a slider and strength indicator
 - 🎯 Instant password generation with a click
 - ⚠️ Error handling if no options are selectedf 5 matching colors with hex codes
 - 📋 “Copy to Clipboard” button for convenience